HearthSim/legal/PRIVACY.md

 ## Hearthstone Deck Tracker & Untapped.gg Companion

-The Untapped.gg Comapanion, Hearthstone Deck Tracker, HSTracker, Arcane Tracker and Lotus Tracker are our official upload clients.
+The Untapped.gg Companion, Hearthstone Deck Tracker, HSTracker, Arcane Tracker and Lotus Tracker are our official upload clients.
 Whenever you play a game with one of these products running, the game’s log and other Gameplay Related Data is automatically uploaded to us.
 You may opt-out of this data collection and processing by uninstalling these Services.

 ## Usage tracking and telemetry